 Faculty:Faculty of Business and Law

-Sandra is Principal Lecturer in International Business.
-She is passionate about teaching and research in the area of innovation policy, economic development and international business.
+Sandra is a Principal Lecturer in International Business and a member of the Centre for Pluralist Economics.
+She is passionate about teaching and research in the areas of International Business and Innovation Studies.

 Selmanovic, S., 2016.
 Good governance and innovation performance in developing countries: the relevance of informal institutions for policy transfer.
-In: WINIR (World Interdisciplinary Network for Institutional Research) 3rd Conference: Institutions and Human Behaviour.
-Boston, United States, 2-5 September 2016.
+In: WINIR (World Interdisciplinary Network for Institutional Research) 3rd Conference on Institutions and Human Behaviour.
+Boston, United States, September.

 Selmanovic, S. and MacDonald P., 2016.
-Inventive Activity in Essex: A Regional Patent Data Analysis. (online) Essex Patent Map Consultancy Project, UK.
-Available at: http://essexpatentmap.com/Essex%20Patent%20Map%20Report.pdf
+Inventive Activity in Essex: A Regional Patent Data Analysis.
+Essex Patent Map Consultancy Project.
+Cambridge (UK): May 2016.

 Achachi, H., Amor, Z., Dahel-Mekhancha, C., Bouabid, H., Cherraj, M., Selmanovic, S. and Lariviere, V., 2016.
 Factors affecting researchers' collaborative patterns: A Case Study from Maghreb Universities.
 Canadian Journal of Information and Library Science.
 40(3), pp. 234-253.

 Mishrif, A. and Selmanovic, S., 2010.
 E-government in the Middle East and North Africa: The Role of International Organizations in the Experience of Egypt and Morocco.
-2010 International Conference on Public Administration (ICPA 6th), pp. 905-926
+2010 International Conference on Public Administration (ICPA 6th).
+Canberra, Australia, pp. 905-926, October.